×

 In the Commonwealth of Pennsylvania, child support is ordered to help cover a broad range of child-related expenses, including the following:

-• Food
+• Food;

-• Clothing
+• Clothing;

-• Shelter
+• Shelter;

-• Child care expenses
+• Child care expenses;

-• Health insurance
+• Health insurance;

-• Basic education expenses
+• Basic education expenses and

-• Extracurricular activities
+• Extracurricular activities.

-How is Child Support Calculated in PA?
+How is Child Support Calculated in Pennsylvania?

-• The child’s age
+• The child’s age;

-• The custody agreement in place
+• The custody agreement in place;

-• The amount of children parents share
+• The amount of children parents share;

-• Whether the child has special needs
+• Whether the child has special needs;

-• Health insurance premiums
+• Health insurance premiums, and

-• Private school tuition
+• Private school tuition.

 Ultimately, the goal of any court is to ensure a child’s best interests are met, so if they need to deviate from the guidelines, they may do so on a case-by-case basis.